cheesyminecart/cheesyminecart.github.io/about.markdown

 - HTML
 - LaTeX

+I am also in the process of learning Rust.

 **Science Writing:**

 - I run a physics Notes site, [MindNiche](mindniche.org), and have a personal astronomy-bites website, [TheSpacer](https://thespacer-blog.com).
-Will likely be pursuing some form of partnership with Wolfram/AAPS soon for the former.
+Will likely be pursuing some form of partnership with Wolfram/AAPS soon for the former, at the very least.

 **Graphics:**